mneri/csv/IMPLEMENTATION.md

 intrinsic and the result is calculated in a couple of CPU cycles.

 Experiments have shown that 50-70% of the characters in popular benchmarks are skipped, leading to a considerable performance gain.
-For example, in the popular benchmark `worldcitiespop.txt` out of the `129,212,350` total characters, the vectorised parser is able to safely ignore `72.80%` of them (`94,072,029` characters), processing only the remaining `35,140,321`.
+For example, in the classic CSV benchmark `worldcitiespop.txt` from MaxMind, out of the `129,212,350` total characters, the vectorised parser is able to safely ignore `72.80%` of them (`94,072,029` characters), processing only the remaining `35,140,321`.

 # Low-Level Optimisations
-Maintaining state in a local variable or relying on the _implicit state_ on the execution stack is generally faster than querying a transition table for every character in the stream. `mneri/csv` tries to mitigate this architectural penalty with a series of low-level optimisations.
+Maintaining state in a local variable or relying on the _implicit state_ on the execution stack (like `SimpleFlatMapper` and `sesseltjonna-csv` do respectively) is generally faster than querying a transition table for every character in the stream. `mneri/csv` tries to mitigate this architectural penalty with a series of low-level optimisations.

 # Performances

 [^1]: See `SimpleFlatMapper`'s [ConfigurableCharConsumer.java](https://github.com/arnaudroger/SimpleFlatMapper/blob/0f0977f4c1e03cfeb3c4ca1dd5d4050462b01df8/lightningcsv/src/main/java/org/simpleflatmapper/lightningcsv/parser/ConfigurableCharConsumer.java#L204)
 [^2]: See `sesseltjonna-csv`'s [DefaultStringArrayCsvReader.java](https://github.com/skjolber/sesseltjonna-csv/blob/master/parser/src/main/java/com/github/skjolber/stcsv/sa/DefaultStringArrayCsvReader.java#L65)
+[^3]: For the full implementation, check [VectorLineParser.java]()